 Also: there’s something vaguely off-putting about being told “bon appetit!” when being handed a tray of McDonald’s food.

-There are certain dishes that popular in one country but virtually unheard of in most others that are so approachable and tasty that it just makes you scratch your head.
+There are certain dishes that are popular in one country but virtually unheard of in most others, yet they’re so approachable and tasty that it just makes you scratch your head.
 Like, why does the whole world eat stuff like pizza or tacos, but not this?

 Currywurst is one of those dishes.
 It’s absolutely everywhere here in Berlin.
 I doubt you can walk more than a block or two without stumbling across a place that serves it.

 There’s absolutely nothing gourmet about it — it’s a greasy sausage that’s been cut up, slathered in ketchup and sprinkled with curry powder, typically served with a mound of fries.
 The balance between the sweetness of the ketchup, the savouriness of the the sausage, and the mild spice from the curry powder just works.
 It might not be the best thing that you’ve ever eaten, but it’s cheap and satisfying, and sometimes that’s all that matters.